Pengiran Norazmi

-Pengiran Norazmi bin Pengiran Haji Muhammad, also referred to as Pg Norazmi, is a Bruneian military officer and diplomat who is the current High Commissioner of Brunei Darussalam to the United Kingdom since 2020.
+Pengiran Dato Norazmi bin Pengiran Haji Muhammad, also referred to as Pg Norazmi, is a Bruneian military officer and diplomat who is the current High Commissioner of Brunei Darussalam to the United Kingdom since 2020.
 Additionally, he formerly took office as the tenth commander of the Royal Brunei Navy (RBN) from 2015 to 2019.

 Education

 Pengiran Norazmi is a 2011 National University of Malaysia Master of Social Science (Defence Studies) alumnus of the Malaysian Armed Forces Defense College.
 During his time in Malaysia, he had made a name for himself by being the college's hall of fame and as their 8th member.
 He has taken a variety of courses both domestically and overseas throughout his career, including International Sub Lieutenant, International Long Navigation, and International Principle Warfare Officer in the United Kingdom.
 He completed the Junior Staff Course for the Royal New Zealand Air Force in 1996, the Naval Staff Course at the Naval War College in the United States in 2003, and the Senior Executives in National and International Security program at the Harvard Kennedy School in December 2014.